Berta Cáceres: Activism

 In late 2013, both Sinohydro and the International Finance Corporation withdrew from the project because of COPINH's protests.
 Desarrollos Energéticos (DESA) continued, however, moving the construction site to another location to avoid the blockade.
 Other local business leaders supported the project.
 Officials filed criminal charges against Cáceres and two other indigenous leaders for "usurpation, coercion and continued damages" against DESA for their roles in the protest, which was alleged to have incited others to cause damages to the company.
 In response to the charges, Amnesty International stated that, if the activists were imprisoned, Amnesty International would consider them prisoners of conscience.
 Dozens of regional and international organizations called upon the Honduran government to stop criminalizing the defense of human rights and to investigate threats against human rights defenders.

-On 20 February 2016, more than 100 protesters were detained by security while protesting, and threats against their organisation began to increase.
+On 20 February 2016, more than 100 protesters were detained by security while protesting, and threats against their organization began to increase.

 Cáceres singled out Hillary Clinton for her involvement in legitimizing the 2009 Honduran coup d'état:"The return of the president, Mel Zelaya, became a secondary issue.
 There were going to be elections in Honduras.
-And here, she, Clinton, recognized that they didn’t permit Mel Zelaya’s return to the presidency.
+And here, she, Clinton, recognized that they didn't permit Mel Zelaya's return to the presidency.
 There were going to be elections.
 And the international community—officials, the government, the grand majority—accepted this, even though we warned this was going to be very dangerous and that it would permit a barbarity, not only in Honduras but in the rest of the continent.
-And we’ve been witnesses to this."Clinton claimed that her method of handling the situation was better for the Honduran people.
+And we've been witnesses to this."Clinton claimed that her method of handling the situation was better for the Honduran people.